Content

 These shampoos are often labeled “hypoallergenic” or “for sensitive skin” and can usually be found in your local supermarket or drugstore.

-Dirt, dust and other irritants found in the environment can become stuck in your hair and cause your scalp to become irritated, itchy and uncomfortable.
+Your scalp health is important.
+If you don’t regularly clean your scalp, you can experience side effects of that neglect.
+Dirt, dust, and other irritants found in the environment can become stuck in your hair and cause your scalp to become irritated, itchy and uncomfortable.
+They can also cause contact dermatitis.

 Certain skin diseases, such as psoriasis, can cause you to develop a rash that affects your skin and causes itching.